AjitSinhRajput/taskmate/README.md

 - Users can filter tasks by priority (High, Medium, Low)
 - Users can search tasks by keywords
-- Users can organize tasks into categories (e.g., Work, Personal, School)
+- Users can organize tasks into categories (e.g. Work, Personal, School)
 - Users can view completed tasks in a history/archive section